 All of the chocolate that the team currently produces comes from a 26’ chocolate factory on wheels.
 Once a mobile library, the large truck has been outfitted by the team to produce chocolate for local restaurants and special collaborations.
 The 6’ wooden deck that folds down once the machines turn off and the huge service window opens, is meant to encourage conversational lingering and to provide the opportunity for eye level hospitality.

-A regular part of the Boulder Farmers Market, you can also find their chocolate at the Denver Botanic Gardens, The Mercantile at Union Station, Cured in Boulder, and SHED in Healdsburg CA. Visit them online to sign up for the monthly Fortuna Zine and to receive news about their upcoming brick and mortal locations opening Spring & Summer 2019
+A regular part of the Boulder Farmers Market, you can also find their chocolate at the Denver Botanic Gardens, The Mercantile at Union Station, Cured and Dry Storage in Boulder, and at The Aspen Art Museum in Aspen, Colorado.
+Visit them online to sign up for the monthly Fortuna Zine for custom playlists, follow them on Facebook to learn more about their chocolate making world and friend them on Instagram to see behind the scenes.

 Colorado Rising Star 2017 / Best for Colorado 2018 / Good Food 100 (full 6 links)